DLR-MF-DAS/peony/README.md

   * The command ch-run is used to run applications inside a Charliecloud container.
   * The option -b /dss:/dss will mount the image archive in the same place in the container as it appears for the users of the Linux Cluster/SuperMUC-NG.
 Charliecloud will automatically mount the home directory under /home/$USER.
   * The GeoJSON file munich.json I have created in advance.

+## LCZ Example

+In this example we will compute LCZ labels for the images from the Sentinel-2 archive that overlap with the Munich area.